RETURN TO:

 Patti McCabe |

-Instruction and Golf |
+Instruction |

 Leslie Behnia |

-WOMEN'S Daytime Rules and Regulations
+Women's Daytime Rules & Regulations

 For draw curling the Canadian Curling Association Rules of Curling for General Play will be observed except when they conflict with the Day Women's Rules and Protocols.
 Most importantly to ensure that all curlers are aware of their responsibility when playing the game, Day Women have adopted a Code of Ethics and Etiquette to help ensure an atmosphere of good sportsmanship is maintained.